 Recovery after minimally invasive rotator cuff surgery includes healing from the procedure and restoring the repaired muscle’s function and range of motion.
 The healing period takes two to three months and will require patients to limit activity.
 During rotator cuff surgery recovery, patients will undergo physical therapy to restore range of motion and strengthen the muscles of the shoulder joint.
 For most people, at least six months is necessary to achieve maximum results from the procedure

-Contact Rotator Cuff Specialist Sonu Ahluwalia, MD Today!
+Contact Rotator Cuff Specialist Sonu Ahluwalia, MD in Los Angeles, today!